malzoek/malzoek.github.io/maltego_2_lambda.md

 Adding the following to the Paterva TDS Server.
 You may need to refresh your Maltego Client to pull in the new transforms

-—Click Do not test URL—
+— Also when you add the transform Click Do not test URL— https://a3mwnt1kz9.execute-api.us-east-2.amazonaws.com/maltego_dev/stuff2stuff
-https://a3mwnt1kz9.execute-api.us-east-2.amazonaws.com/maltego_dev/stuff2stuff
 ![](/images/67177052-903E-40D4-925B-C56D75021969.png)